tklebel/data-sharing-policies/analysis/01-analyse-baseline.md

 course of the simulation.
 This effect is much weaker for less selective funding regimes.

-The effect of the initial resource distribution is small, and as expected.
-However, the terminology (coming from the peer review model) is wrong: what is termed a "left-skewed" distribution should be a distribution that has few low values and many high values (more high values than low values).
-This was the wrong way until now and will be changed in later iterations of the simulation.

-In substantive terms: where the initial resource distribution had few actors with high resources (wrongly termed "left-skewed" here) leads to a more unequal distribution later on.

 Below we provide the same for a random network (@fig-resources-by-quantile-random-network), and for a small-world